amitopenwriteup/splunk-lab/splunk-k8s.md

         containerPath: /var/log
 ```

-> **What this does:**
-> - Creates a cluster named `splunk-workshop`
-> - One control-plane node, two worker nodes
-> - Mounts `/var/log` from host into worker nodes so the collector can read node logs
+> Creates a cluster named `splunk-workshop` with one control-plane and two worker nodes. `/var/log` is mounted into workers so the collector can read node logs.
-> - Exposes port 30000 on your host for accessing apps later

 ### Step 6.2 — Create the Cluster